-Five common sales tax registration mistakes for small businesses
+Five common sales tax registration mistakes made by small businesses

 When you started your business, you may not have realized that you’d also be taking on a second role: collecting sales tax on behalf of one or more states.
 Yet like it or not, collecting and remitting sales tax is a reality for businesses.
 And before you can collect sales tax from your customers, you have to register for sales tax and obtain the necessary sales tax permits and ID numbers.